 VI.
-CONCLUSIONS AND ONGOING WORK
+CONCLUSIONS AND FUTURE WORK

-In this work we proposed CAD, a general distributed approach to solve the virtual network embedding problem, consisting of three tightly coupled phases: discovery, virtual network mapping and allocation [15].
+In this work we proposed CAD, a general distributed approach to solve the slice embedding problem, consisting of three tightly coupled phases - discovery, virtual network mapping and allocation [8].
 By leveraging the distributed task assignment literature, and well-known results on sub-modular function properties, we show how CAD has bounds on both convergence and performance.
-Using extensive event-driven simulations, we compare the performance of existing solutions with our mechanism, instantiated with different sets of policies, following different providers' goals.
+Using extensive trace-driven simulations, we compare the performance of two existing distributed solutions with our mechanism, instantiated with two different sets of policies, following different providers' goals.
+We plan to further investigate CAD by considering larger InP topologies, and by prototyping it within Quantum [21], the networking component of the OpenStack initiative that allows building and configuring virtual network connectivity and resource allocation policies in real cloud settings.